 - Pity people, and don't take their problem upon yourself.

-- Do not give mean people ruin your life.
+- Do not give mean people permission to ruin your life.

 Margaret Minnicks (author) from Richmond, VA on December 30, 2017: